isomerpages/ncss-pc/_our-fellowship-programmes/President’s Challenge Fellow (Civic Action).md

 <p>Candidates will be assessed on the following aspects:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Experience, skills and growth potential to drive positive change</p>
+<p>Experience, skills, and growth potential to drive positive change</p>
 </li>
 <li>
 <p>Demonstrate strong values alignment, compassion for others, and a genuine
-desire to contribute to social good.</p>
+desire to contribute to social good</p>
 </li>
 </ul>
 <p>Applications for Civic Action Fellowship will be accepted starting 3 June